 Maria-Chiara writes about the initiative: I’m very excited about the possibility of this project: we will approach architecture as an ecosystem, a community of interacting organisms, introducing new elements into Gowan’s architecture like rainwater, animals, plants, soil.

 The workshop will be an opportunity to integrate natural elements and living things into a small architecture, building a space of encounter between species of different natures and a place of enjoyment, desire and contemplation.

 8 May 2021: All-day online studio to explore materials and construction techniques

 12 June 2021: All-day in-person studio at Shatwell Farm on siting and construction logistics (Covid-19 restrictions permitting)

 12–17 July 2021: All participants will gather in Somerset to construct the shed.
-The topping-off on Saturday 17 July will be celebrated at the Drawing Matter annual Summer Party.
+The topping-off will be celebrated on the evening of Saturday 17 July.

 A programme of evening talks, and seminars by invited scholars and architects, will accompany the workshop.
 The on-site workshop will be catered by Lucas Hollweg and Lucie Reader (On the Spoon) – they will also run a bread-making workshop during the construction week in July.